rprakashg-rh/enlit-build/README.md

 # Enlit 2025 build
 This repo contains all artifacts used for build of enlit 2025 demos

+## Configuring network switches

+### Connecting to the management interface via browser

+### Changing default password
+In keeping with good management and security practices, it is recommended that you change the default password as soon as the device is functioning and setup correctly.
+The following details the necessary steps to change the default password.
+To change the password:
+1. Navigate to Configuration > Security > Switch > Users.
+2. From the User Configuration table, click the Admin (default) account to select it.
+3. The Edit User screen displays, click the Change Password drop-down menu and select Yes.
+4. In the Password field (maximum length: 32 characters), type in the new pass- word.
+Re-type the same password in the Password (again) field.
+5. Click Save to change the current account settings.
+Alternatively, click Reset or Cancel.

 ## Building the ISO file for unattended installation of RHEL 9.6 on virtualization host

 Request an AWS Open environment from demo.redhat.com and create an EC2 instance using the RHEL 9 AMI provided by Red Hat from the AWS console.
 We are going to use this host as image builder to build a custom ISO we can use to do unattended install of RHEL 9.
 Verify that host is up and running and that you can SSH into it.